-New students matriculating in August are strongly encouraged to attend First Year Pre-Orientation (FYPO) a one-day event in April, May, June or July.
-Students who attend one of these FYPOs learn about academic programs and student life at Mars Hill; meet faculty members, staff members, and fellow students; and get answers to questions about financial aid, housing, and all manner of student activities.
-Most importantly, students who attend FYPO will receive their academic schedule for the following semester at Mars Hill.
-All new students who do not already have transfer or AP/IB credit for courses in English, Mathematics, and Spanish and/or French are placed into courses that are developmentally appropriate for them, based on their high school records and standardized test scores.
+New students matriculating in August are strongly encouraged to attend Lion Life (MHU's first year pre-orientation) a one-day event in April, May, June or July.
+Students who attend one of these Lion Life sessions learn about academic programs and student life at Mars Hill; meet faculty members, staff members, and fellow students; and get answers to questions about financial aid, housing, and all manner of student activities.
+Most importantly, students who attend Lion Life will receive their academic schedule for the following semester at Mars Hill.
+All new students who do not already have transfer or Advance Placement (AP) or International Baccalaureate (IB) credit for courses in English, Mathematics, and Spanish and/or French are placed into courses that are developmentally appropriate for them, based on their high school records and standardized test scores.
 Depending on their placement evaluations, students may be required to enroll in one or more developmental courses (ED 101, ENG 100 or 101, MTH 101).
-Students who do not attend a FYPO session are registered administratively.
+Students who do not attend a Lion Life session are registered administratively.

-All new students participate in the multi-day First Year Orientation (FYO) program, which takes place over several days before the first day of class in both August and January.
-Housed in the Center for Student Success under the first year experience initiatives, FYO introduces new students to the university programs and procedures they will need to succeed.
-During FYO, new students meet in FYS 111: First-Year Seminar I, a course developed to help students understand Mars Hill's undergraduate curriculum and become familiar with related services and resources.
+All new students participate in the multi-day Lion's Roar (first year orientation) program, which takes place over several days before the first day of class in both August and January.
+Housed in the Center for Student Success under the first year experience initiatives, Lion's Roar introduces new students to the university programs and procedures they will need to succeed.
+During Lion's Roar, new students meet in FYS 111: First-Year Seminar I, a course developed to help students understand Mars Hill's undergraduate curriculum and become familiar with related services and resources.
 Through FYS 111, each incoming first-year student becomes part of a small group of freshmen and an advising team composed of an instructor and a peer leader called a First Year Mentor.
-The team continues to work together during FYO and throughout the semester.
+The team continues to work together during Lion's Roar and throughout the semester.